The generalized Hierarchical Gaussian Filter: Conclusions

 \subsection{Implementing the HGF's message passing scheme}

 Hierarchical filtering and predictive coding are two prominent classes of hierarchical Bayesian models that cast perception as inference and model belief updates in proportion to precision-weighted prediction errors.
-Models that fall in either of these classes are widely used, both in basic (computational) neuroscience, and for understanding mental disorders in computational psychiatry \citep{petzschner2017}.
+Models from both classes are widely used, both in basic (computational) neuroscience, and for understanding mental disorders in computational psychiatry \citep{petzschner2017}.

-While the message passing architecture implied by different predictive coding models has been examined in detail and partly matched with neuroanatomy and -physiology \citep[for overviews, see][]{spratling2019,keller2018,bastos2012,shipp2016}, and hierarchical filtering models share many similarities with predictive coding models, it is currently not clear whether the respective inference networks would pose differing requirements for implementation (in computers or brains), or make differing predictions about neural readouts of perceptual inference and learning.
-This is partly due to their non-overlapping applications: predictive coding models consider hierarchies in which higher levels impact on the mean of lower levels, and they are typically used to model inference about static sensory inputs in continuous time \citep[for a recent extension to dynamic inputs, see][]{millidge2024}.
+While the message passing architecture implied by different predictive coding models has been examined in detail and partly matched with neuroanatomy and -physiology \citep[for overviews, see][]{spratling2019,keller2018,bastos2012,shipp2016}, and hierarchical filtering models share many similarities with predictive coding models, it is currently not clear whether the respective inference networks would place distinct requirements on implementation (in computers or brains), or make distinct predictions about neural readouts of perceptual inference and learning.
+This is partly due to their non-overlapping applications: predictive coding models consider hierarchies in which higher levels affect the mean of lower levels, and they are typically used to model inference about static sensory inputs in continuous time \citep[for a recent extension to dynamic inputs, see][]{millidge2024}.

-Here, we reduce this gap by presenting the message-passing scheme implied by the HGF for \textsf{value coupling} (alongside \textsf{volatility coupling}).
-Our results show that \textit{(1)} the HGF inference network for value coupling is largely compatible with recently proposed predictive coding architectures in that messages passed between nodes of the network contain a bottom-up signalling of precision-weighted prediction errors, and a top-down influence on predictions and \textit{(2)} there are small but interesting differences that relate to updates of belief uncertainty.
+We reduce this gap by introducing the HGF scheme for \textsf{value coupling} alongside \textsf{volatility coupling}.
+Our results show \textit{(1)} that HGF inference networks for value coupling are largely compatible with recently proposed predictive coding architectures in that messages passed between nodes of the network entail a bottom-up signalling of precision-weighted prediction errors, and a top-down influence on predictions; and \textit{(2)} that there are slight but interesting differences in the updating of belief uncertainty.